How do I check my coding notice?

 If you drop the last digit of the minus allowance, then take off one, you will get the K tax code.
 For example, if you have minus allowances of £2,970, your tax code will be K296.

-Although K codes are designed to collect extra tax, if you have a K code, your tax deduction for each payment period cannot be more than half of that period’s pay (or pension).
+Although K codes are designed to collect extra tax, no tax code can take tax of more than half of that period’s pay (or pension).
 For instance, if your pay (or pension) for the week (or month) is £300, a K code cannot result in your employer (or pension provider) deducting more than £150 tax from you in that week (or month).

 Code BR (or CBR for Welsh taxpayers)